chifflier/mind-your-languages/C.md

 Result: no warning with `-Wall -Wextra -pedantic`, segmentation fault at runtime

-Reason: `hello` is placed in the `.rodata` section and cannot be modified, so this code is expected to always segfault.
-Adding the `-Wwrite-strings` flags shows the problem, but this flags is not in `-Wall -Wextra -pedantic`.
+Reason: For historical reasons, string literals are of type `char[]` in C but attempting to modify such an array is undefined behavior (C11 §6.4.5).
+In practice, most compilers place string literals in the `.rodata` section, therefore `hello` cannot be modified and this code is expected to always segfault.
+Adding the `-Wwrite-strings` flag shows the problem, but this flag is not in `-Wall -Wextra -pedantic`.

-Additionally, line 1 is an implicit cast from `const char []` to `char *`, and the loss of the `const` attribute is not signalled by the compiler.

 Tested with: gcc 6.3.0, clang 3.9